Patschkowski/jedi-knight-modding-tutorials/tutorials/shaders/q3ase-setup.md

 # Setting Up Q3ASE

 Q3ASE stands for "Quake 3 Arena Shader Editor".
 As you can see from the name, it is a program that was developed for Quake 3 Arena, which is why it unfortunately does not know the newer shader commands that the extended Quake Engine of the Jedi Knight series provides.
-Nevertheless, it is a very good program that has some advantages over the shader editor from the Jedi Knight SDK.
+Nevertheless, it is a very good program that has some advantages over the shader editor from the Jedi Knight SDK (Software Development Kit).
 It is clearer and easier to use and has a live 3D preview, even on your own 3D objects if you wish.

 ## Goal